dbochicchio/vera/VirtualDevices/README.md

 # Async Update of commands
 Version 2.0 introduced support for async updates of device's commands.
 If you want to automatically acknowledge the command, simply return a status code from 200 (included) to 400 (excluded).
 That's what devices will do anyway.
-If you want to control the result, simply return something a different status code (ie 112) and then update the variable on your own.
+If you want to control the result, simply return a different status code (ie 112) and then update the variable on your own via Vera/Openluup HTTP interface.
-This is useful if you have an API that supports retry logic and you want to reflect the real status of the external device.
+This is useful if you have an API that supports retry logic and you want to reflect the real status of the external devices.

 # Create a new device
 To create a new device, got to Apps, then Develops, then Create device.